 As recognised by the World Bank,1 to address illicit tobacco requires effective action across the entire supply chain—not just at farms and ports of entry and with distributors, but also with wholesalers, retailers and individuals supplying informally to consumers.

-Australia is generally seen to be doing a good job at the national level of coordinating activities of federal agencies to minimise the volume of illicit tobacco coming into Australia.1,3 However, once that still-considerable volume of illicit tobacco does make it through the borders and farm-to-dealer distribution channels, it is more challenging to prevent, detect or prosecute its sale in retail outlets in Australia.
+Australia has generally been seen to be doing a good job at the national level of coordinating activities of federal agencies to minimise the volume of illicit tobacco coming into Australia.1,3 However, once that still-considerable volume of illicit tobacco does make it through the borders and farm-to-dealer distribution channels, it is more challenging to prevent, detect or prosecute its sale in retail outlets in Australia.

 As recommended in a report released by the Australian Parliamentary Joint Committee on Law Enforcement which convened hearings at the end of 2019,4 an essential first step in addressing illicit tobacco is to ensure that Governments have effective regulatory control over who is wholesaling and retailing tobacco products in each state and territory.i